 It was built by Cornelius O’Brien, who made a tidy profit by charging an entrance fee for those wanting to climb to its top for a ‘better view’, although in fact the view is pretty much the same as the one you see from the ground.

-And it is those views and the sheer grandeur of the cliffs that have kept visitors coming over the decades since, to this wild, remote and beautiful place.
+It is the views and the sheer grandeur of the cliffs that have kept visitors coming over the decades since, to this wild, remote and beautiful place.

-The centre is really very well built and integrated into the landscape even in its unfinished state and you can visualise how much better it will be once completed.
+The centre is really very well built and integrated into the landscape.

-It’s a beautifully constructed space inside and it has very good disabled access, good clean bathrooms and although not quite finished when we arrived looked very well.
+It’s a beautifully constructed space inside and it has very good disabled access and good clean bathrooms.
 There is a coffee shop and a restaurant.
-We had lunch in the latter and it was very good, plus the view over the cliffs from its windows are spectacular.
+We had lunch in the latter and it was very good, plus the views over the cliffs from its windows are spectacular.